Liam-Xander/Xingyu-Li.github.io/index.md

 ## About Me

 I'm Xingyu Li (李星宇) from China, and I'm currently focusing on UAVs, autonomous vehicles, machine learning, and lightweight mapping based on ML.
-I am applying for a Ph.D. program for Fall 2026.
+<span style="color: #1976d2;">I am applying for a Ph.D. program for Fall 2026.</span>

 ## Research Interests